MicrosoftLearning/mslearn-fabric/Instructions/Labs/05-dataflows-gen2.md

 	![Pipeline with a dataflow that has completed successfully.](./Images/dataflow-pipeline-succeeded.png)

-6. In the menu bar on the left edge, select the page for your workspace.
-Then in the list of items in your workspace, select your lakehouse.
+6. In the menu bar on the left edge, select your lakehouse.
 7. In the **...** menu for **Tables**, select **refresh**.
 Then expand **Tables** and select the **sales** table, which has been created by your dataflow.

 	![Table loaded by a dataflow.](./Images/loaded-table.png)